bh4rath/Data_Tables/README.md

 # Data_Tables

-## This is a practice project for automating Date Picker using Selenium Java.
+## This is a practice project for automating web table using Selenium Java.

 Thanks Angie Jones for the Automation Cookbook Series.